MRCIEU/ewascatalog/published-data-extraction/readme.md

 1. Check they've uploaded some results - if not then contact them
 2. Run through [`convert-meta-data.sh`](shell/convert-meta-data.sh) in the `published-data-extraction` folder
-3. Quickly check the `studies.xlsx` and/or `studies-jotform.xlsx` spreadsheet and the `results/` they uploaded to see if they're in the correct format (lots of notes on this in the `guidance-docs` folder)
+3. Quickly check the `studies.xlsx` and/or `studies-jotform.xlsx` spreadsheet and the `results/` they uploaded to see if they're in the correct format (lots of notes on this on the sharepoint site)
 4. Remove any rows in the `papers-to-add...` file that aren't filled in (double check the data for these rows aren't in the studies.xlsx spreadsheet)
 5. If any studies haven't been finished then extract the data from these (would only be case if filling out the `studies.xlsx` spreadsheet rather than using jotform)
 6. Combine studies and results files into one by running through [`combine-recruit-data.R`](R/combine-recruit-data.R)
-7. Copy the data from `recruits-data/combined-data/DATE/` to `"FILE_DIR/ewas-sum-stats/inhouse-data/"` (local directory to test the catalog)
+7. Copy the data from `recruits-data/combined-data/DATE/` to `FILE_DIR/ewas-sum-stats/inhouse-data/` (local directory to test the catalog)
 8. Change directory to the local ewas catalog web app directory and run `bash catalog prep-inhouse-data` - This will prepare the new data and output a file `"FILE_DIR/ewas-sum-stats/inhouse-data/failed_studies_DATE.tsv"` with any failed entries.
 9. Deal with failed entries
 10. Then Run `bash catalog update-database` - This will add the new entries to the database.